-Indicator Data source Goal Result 2021/22 Result 2022/23 Comment Satisfaction rating - appearance of public areas Annual Community Satisfaction Survey Increase on 2021 result of 74 73 74 This area continues to be one of Council's strongest performing areas.
-Strathbogie is now three points above the small rural shire average and eight points higher than the state-wide result.
-Satisfaction rating - recreational facilities Annual Community Satisfaction Survey Increase on 2021 result of 65 68 67 This result continues to represent a significant increase in community satisfaction with our recreation facilities.
+Indicator Data source Goal Result 2021-22 Resu 2022 Comment Satisfaction rating - appearance of public areas Annual Community Satisfaction Survey Increase on 2021 result of 74 74 This area continues to be one of Council's strongest performing areas.
+Strathbogie is now three points above the small rural shire average and eight points higher than the statewide result.
+Satisfaction rating - recreational facilities Annual Community Satisfaction Survey Increase on 2021 result of 65 67 This result continues to represent a significant increase in community satisfaction with our recreation facilities.
 Developments include the Nagambie Splash Park and Rockies Footbridge.
-Annual total attendance figures for all aquatic facilities Council data Increase on 2021 result of 11,851 18,361 8,592 Attendance figures were markedly down from the 2021 result.
+Annual total attendance figures for all aquatic facilities Council data Increas 2021 re of 11,85 esult ult 8,592 Attendance figures were markedly down from the 2021 result.
 There were a number of cooler days in December where the pools were not open.
-Number of completed tobacco sale audits to under 18's Council data No benchmark from 2021 0 1 One sales audit was undertaken due to the competing priorities resulting from the 2022 flood event. % of children enrolled who participate in Maternal and Child Health services Local Government Performance Reporting Framework data (Know Your Council) Increase on 2021 result of 74% 98% 100% An increased result from the 2021/22 reporting period.
-Percentage of Aboriginal children enrolled who participate in Maternal and Child Health Services Local Government Performance Reporting Framework data (Know Your Council) Increase on 2021 result of 87% 68.75% 74% An increased result from the 2021/22 reporting period.
-Percentage of infants enrolled in Material Child Health services who participate in 4-week key stage visit.
-Local Government Performance Reporting Framework data (Know Your Council) Increase on 2021 result of 90% 93% 95% An increased result from the 2021/22 reporting period.
+Number of completed tobacco sale audits to under 18's Council data No benchm from 20 0 1 One sales audit was undertaken due to the competing priorities resulting from the 2022 flood event. % of children enrolled who participate in Maternal and Child Health services Local Government Performance Reporting Framework data (Know Your Council) Increase on 2021 result of 74% 98% 100% An increased result from the 2021-22 reporting period.
+Percentage of Aboriginal children enrolled who participate in Maternal and Child Health Services Local Government Performance Reporting Framework data (Know Your Council) Increase on 2021 result of 87% 68.75% 74% An increased result from the 2021-22 reporting period.
+Percentage of infants enrolled Material Child Health services Local Government Performance Reporti Increase of 2021 results 90% 93% 95% An in perio ncreased result from the 2021-22 reporting od.